EvaFrossard/EvaFrossard.github.io/index.md

 <div style="display: flex; align-items: center; flex-direction: row;">
   <img src="/assets/img/pic_durationvid.png" alt="Description of image" style="width: 150px; margin-right: 20px;">
   <p style="flex: 1;">
-    Keeping up with durations, here we are focusing on the length of videos.
+    Keeping up with durations, here we will be focusing on the length of videos.
 More in the Shorts mindsets or into the long documentary styles videos.
-Or maybe you like your comedy sketch around the 5min, or maybe it's the cash coming with the monetization and the <a href="https://www.reddit.com/r/PartneredYoutube/comments/4v6bmy/why_so_many_youtubers_are_making_their_videos/" target="_blank">multiple ads in over 10min videos</a> (yes, we see you Uncle Scroodge!).
+Or maybe you like your comedy sketch around the 5min, or conversely, it's the cash coming with the monetization and the <a href="https://www.reddit.com/r/PartneredYoutube/comments/4v6bmy/why_so_many_youtubers_are_making_their_videos/" target="_blank">multiple ads in over 10min videos</a> (yes, we see you Uncle Scroodge!).
+Changing video duration will therefore be studied to help you maximise your chance of recovery.
   </p>
 </div>